-PWCS partners with community businesses to provide opportunities for student explorers to discover their interests, preferences, and potential for successful postsecondary employment outcomes.
-Explorers spend most of their day engaged in work-based learning activities that provide opportunities for hands-on exploration of their career interests and preferences.
-In addition to acquiring marketable job skills, students learn to manage and meet the demands of competitive work, as well as develop the soft skills required of the 21st century workplace, such as responsibility, self-confidence, team-spiritedness, a good work attitude, and self-motivation and management.
+PWCS Explore partners with local businesses to provide students ages 18-22 with meaningful internship experiences that help them identify career interests, develop workplace skills, and prepare for future employment.
+Interns spend the majority of their day engaged in hands-on, work-based learning activities designed to foster career exploration and skill development.
+In addition to gaining practical, marketable job skills, students learn to meet the demands of competitive work environments while building essential 21st-century soft skills such as responsibility, confidence, teamwork, positive work habits, and self-management.